Updated: 24th of October, 2019

 Another thing to note is that adding CO2 will always be helpful.
 When looking after high-demand plants it’s a must.

-The truth about the best LED fish tank lighting choice for marine life and corals?
+The truth about the best LED lighting choice for marine fish tanks and corals?

 Consider this when choosing the optimal LED lighting for your reef tank’s corals:

-With corals, it gets even more complicated.
+With corals, it gets even more complicated than with plants.
 Yes, the lights are important.
 However, a happy coral also needs its minerals and stable water parameters.
-It’s safe to say that the correct lighting choice is only 50% of the equation.
+It’s safe to say that the correct lighting choice is only 60% of the equation.

 Also, there’s the PAR mania.